This is a text overlay image of the original work Accent Cleveland by Edsel Little on Flickr under cc.

 - Great for skewers, steaks, kebabs, vegetables, burgers and a lot more recipes

-- Product specs PDF cannot be downloaded from webpage
+- Product specs PDF cannot be downloaded from the webpage

 Kosei Robata Grill